Group guide for:

 - At the beginning of each academic term, we’ll all select an appropriate time that works for everyone’s course/teaching schedules (some time between 9-5 on a weekday).

-- After a presentation, slides from group meetings should be placed in the group Box folder (private, available to group members only).
+- After a presentation, slides from group meetings should be placed in the group Google Drive folder (private, available to group members only).
 This will be helpful for returning to something a member has previously presented, as well as for me to easily borrow slides for seminar and conference presentations.

 Wellness, work hours, and expectations